-Download and run mup58ins.exe (2099191 byte file).
+Download and run mup69ins.exe file.
 This runs the Mup/Mupmate installer.
 It shows you the license, and if you agree, it installs Mup and Mupmate, along with the User's Guide and other documentation.
-If for some reason the link above doesn't work for you, you can try this alternate link to mup58ins.exe After the installation completes, reboot.
+If for some reason the link above doesn't work for you, you can try this alternate link to mup69ins.exe After the installation completes, reboot.

 After you install, under Start > Programs you will find an Arkkra entry, and under there are Mupmate and Uninstall Mupmate.
 If you would like an icon for Mupmate on your desktop, you can create one by right clicking Mupmate, choosing "copy", right clicking somewhere on the desktop, and choosing "paste".
 You can also run Mupmate by double clicking a .mup file in Windows Explorer.
 With some versions of Windows, you may have to reboot your computer for all this to work.